tramitit/guides/en/austria/registration_information.md

 | --------------- | --------------- |  :-------------: | :-------------: |

 ## Additional details
 Please note that for some services you will need proof of registration (Meldezettel).
 It is therefore important to register your residing address within 3 days of moving in.
-Failure to do so can result in a fine up to 726 Euros ([referenced information source](https://www.reddit.com/r/Austria/comments/1cad9ix/didnt_register_in_austria/)).
+Failure to do so can result in a fine up to 726 Euros.